 President Biden recently announced the requirement that all inbound international travelers 2 years or older, regardless of vaccination status, must show proof of a negative Covid-19 test result within the 24 hours prior to departure (this one-day rule took the place of the previous 72-hour-advance regulation).
 Either a rapid antigen test or a nucleic acid amplification test (like a PCR test) will be accepted.
 For more information, visit cdc.gov.

-As of January 2022, those traveling across land borders or arriving by port also need to provide proof of vaccination.
+As of January 22, 2022, both essential and nonessential travelers who enter the States by crossing land borders or arriving by port must provide proof of full vaccination.
 We will continue to update this page as requirements evolve.

 For the latest on international travel requirements, visit cdc.gov.

 How to Get Vaccinated

 Covid-19 vaccines are available in NYC to all US residents who are 5 and older, including domestic visitors to the five boroughs.
 Those who are ages 5 through 17 are only eligible for the Pfizer-BioNTech vaccine, which is a two-dose regimen with at least 21 days between shots.

 There are many ways to get vaccinated:

 - New York City offers this comprehensive vaccine-finder tool, updated on a rolling basis, which includes links to local vaccination centers and pharmacies.